-Dr. Vest a postdoctoral fellow in the Systems Neuroscience and Pain Lab at the Stanford School of Medicine.
+Dr. Vest is an Instructor in the Department of Psychiatry at the Stanford School of Medicine.
 As a formerly incarcerated scholar, he is a strong advocate for social justice issues and public policy concerning prison reentry.
-His dissertation focused on applying advanced latent class analysis to better understand patient groups based upon the experiences of pain and depression during treatment with buprenorphine and naloxone.
-His other research interests include the intersection of mental health, substance use disorders, poverty, social justice, addiction recovery, pain, and prison reentry.
+His research interests include the intersection of mental health, substance use disorders, poverty, social justice, addiction recovery, pain, and prison reentry.
+He was postdoctoral fellow in the Systems Neuroscience and Pain Lab at the Stanford School of Medicine and received his Masters and Doctoral Degrees in Experimental Psychology from Washington State University in Pullman, WA.

 PhD, Washington State University, Experimental Psychology (2019)